WebFiori/docs/middleware.md

 ## Priority

 Middleware acts as a layer in top of the application.
 In addition to that, a middleware can be used as a protection layer before reaching another middleware.
 For this reason, execution order of middleware matters.
-It is possible to specifiy the priority of the middleware using the method [AbstractMiddleware::setPriority()](https://webfiori.com/docs/webfiori/framework/middleware/AbstractMiddleware#setPriority).
+It is possible to specify the priority of the middleware using the method [AbstractMiddleware::setPriority()](https://webfiori.com/docs/webfiori/framework/middleware/AbstractMiddleware#setPriority).
 The higher the priority, the earlier the middleware will be reached.
 For example, a middleware with priority 100 will be reached before a middleware with priority 99.

 ``` php
 <?php